No One Will Take Your Joy from You

 That is the first way Jesus sought to stabilize their joy in these last, dark hours before his death.
 Though there is a long-term departure coming, he will be with them in a way better than if his earthly stay were extended indefinitely.

 The second way Jesus stabilizes their joy is just as remarkable.
 His disciples thought they heard him correctly when he said, “I go to the Father, and you will see me no longer” (John 16:10).
-This departure, they understood to be for a long time, probably their lifetime.
+They understood this departure to be for a long time, probably their lifetime.

 But suddenly Jesus said these unexpected words: “A little while, and you will see me no longer; and again a little while, and you will see me” (John 16:16).
 Now they are confused.
 He had said, “I go to the Father.”
 He had said that in his place he would send the Spirit of truth.
 He had not spoken of a quick turnaround.
 So they began to question, “What does he mean by ‘a little while’?
 We do not know what he is talking about” (John 16:18).